google/ghc-source-gen/README.md

 # ghc-source-gen

 `ghc-source-gen` is a Haskell library for constructing Haskell syntax trees using the GHC API.
-This package is compatible with multiple versions of GHC: currently,= 8.2, 8.4, 8.6, and 8.8.
+This package is compatible with multiple versions of GHC: currently, 8.2, 8.4, 8.6, and 8.8.

 This is not an officially supported Google product.